LiquidAI-project/energy-demo/README.md

 ---

-Note - Main branch consist changes with initiations for the integration of Orchestrator and Supervisor.
+**Note -** Main branch consist changes with initiations for the integration of Orchestrator and Supervisor.
 The branch https://github.com/LiquidAI-project/energy-demo/tree/dev-demo-UI-only-branch only contains the simulation with animations.

+## License and main contributors

+The software is released under the [MIT license](./LICENSE) and was produced in the LiquidAI project in a collaboration between Tampere University and the University of Jyväskylä.
+The initial inspiration was a project from the Autumn 2023 implementation of the Software Engineering Project 1 and 2 courses at Tampere University released under the MIT license: [https://github.com/LiquidAIDemo/LiquidAIDemo](https://github.com/LiquidAIDemo/LiquidAIDemo).

+The main contributors are:

+- Lakshan Rathnayaka, Tampere University
+- Asma Jamil, Tampere University
+- Ville Heikkilä, Tampere University